 The Hometown Home Loan Program offers a wide variety of resources to meet your needs:

-Apply for a home loan or home equity line of credit by phone or online.
-You may be able to get an online approval immediately.
+Apply for a home loan or home equity line of credit by calling the Hometown Home Loan hotline: 206-628-0207.

 HomeStreet’s Affinity Lending Center offers educational seminars and classes that can help reduce the stress and confusion of buying a home.
 It is also a great place to start if you’re considering buying a home and not quite ready.
-For more information, see Hometown Home Loan Events.
+View seminars.